SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/webdriver/elements/locators.en.md

 #### Right of

-If the submit button is not easily identifiable for some reason, but the cancel button element is, we can locate the submit button element using the fact that it is a "button" element "to the right of" the cancel element.
+If the submit button is not easily identifiable for some reason, but the cancel button element is, we can locate the submit button element using the fact that it is a "button" element to the "right of" the cancel element.

 {{< tabpane langEqualsHeader=true >}}
 {{< badge-examples >}}